Entrance to the Huihuiying Mosque (回子營清真寺), Beijing

 Notes

 University of Bristol - Historical Photographs of China reference number: Bo01-056.
 Photograph by Charles Frederick Moore.
-Huihuiying Mosque [回回营清真寺遗存; Huiziying mosque], in Western Chang’an Street, Donganfu Hutong, near Beihai Park, Beijing.
-The mosque was built during the Qing Dynasty, 1736 -1795 and faced north towards the Imperial Place, rather than westwards towards Mecca.
-The mosque was destroyed in 1915.
-Part of the main building of the mosque can be seen behind the entrance.
+Huihuiying Mosque [回子營清真寺; 回回营清真寺遗存; Huiziying mosque; mosque of the Turkic-Muslim Camp; Fragrant Concubine’s Mosque], in Western Chang’an Street, Donganfu Hutong, near Beihai Park, Beijing.
+The mosque was built during the Qing Dynasty, and unusually, faced north towards the Imperial Place, rather than westwards towards Mecca, “rendering it effectively defunct” (source: Tristan G. Brown ‘Towards an Understanding of Qianlong’s Conception of Islam: A Study of the Dedication Inscriptions of the Fragrant Concubine’s Mosque in the Imperial Capital’).
+The mosque was demolished in 1915.
+Part of the square main building (Worship Hall 礼拜大殿) of the mosque can be seen behind the entrance.
 A Peking Cart is on the left and some people are sitting by the entrance.
 In the foreground is a wide rutted road.
-See James A. Millward ‘A Uyghur Muslim in Qianlong’s Court: The Meaning of the Fragrant Concubine’ (1994).
+See James A. Millward ‘A Uyghur Muslim in Qianlong’s Court: The Meaning of the Fragrant Concubine’ (1994) and https://zhuanlan.zhihu.com/p/1954657402793202541.
+See also PF01-07.

 Caption in album or on mount